Best Crypto Cards in Iraq (2026)

 Online Shopping and International Subscriptions

-Iraq's e-commerce is nascent but growing.
+Iraq's e-commerce is early but growing.
 Amazon does not ship directly to most of Iraq, but forwarding services from Turkey and UAE fill the gap.
 AliExpress ships to Iraq directly.
 Miswag (Iraqi e-commerce) and Orisdi (Iraqi marketplace) handle domestic purchases.
 In the Kurdistan Region, Toters handles delivery.

 International subscriptions (Netflix, Spotify, PlayStation Plus, YouTube Premium) are billed in USD, which works in Iraq's favor given partial dollarization.
 A zero-FX crypto card ensures no additional markup on already dollar-denominated services.